14/07/ 2022 - 25/08/ 2022

 Paweł Althamer (1967) is a visual artist based in Warsaw.
 He works in different media such as sculpture, performance, installation, and video, and apart from the media, his works are also diverse in terms of form.
 He creates sculptural self-portraits, and appears in performances and videos, seeking to experience the body’s materiality and define his mental boundaries.
 Through actions involving entire communities, he wants to create social communities, confronting people through art.
 He questions the meaning of monumental monuments according to the scale of his works and the randomness of his materials.
 In his works, he also references Beuys social sculpture and the legacy of Oskar Hansen’s‘Open Form.
 He can also be described as an artist with an affinity for ‘relational aesthetics.
 He participated in the most important art exhibitions, including Documenta 10 (1997), the Venice Biennale (2003, 2013), the Berlin Biennale (2012), and Skulptur Projekte Münster (2017).
 He has also won numerous awards, such as the biennial Vincent van Gogh Prize for Contemporary Art in Europe

-Curators of the project ar Vladimir Janchevski, Iva Dimovski and Blagoja Varoshanec
+Curated by: Vladimir Janchevski, Iva Dimovski and Blagoja Varoshanec

 The project was realized within the Interdisciplinary Programme of the Museum of Contemporary Art Skopje and was financially supported by the Ministry of Culture of North Macedonia and EVN Macedonia.